OldestDreamKD/Recipe-Page/README.md

 # Recipe-Page

 Frontend Mentor - Recipe Page
-  An staic aesthetically pleasing looking website which has the recipe to create an delicious Omlette.
+  An staic aesthetically pleasing looking website which has the recipe to create an delicious omelette.
   Not much functionality but rather making it look good and responsive.

 Challenge: